emerginganalytics/cyberarena/README.md

 In progress...

 ## Authors
-Andrew Bomberger
+* Andrew Bomberger
-Carter Williams
+* Carter Williams
-Chance Melby
+* Chance Melby
-Mark Barnes
+* Mark Barnes
-Nick Stewart
+* Nick Stewart
-Philip Huff
+* Philip Huff
-Ryan Ronquillio
+* Ryan Ronquillio
-Sam Willis
+* Sam Willis
-Verdin-Pol Gaétan
+* Verdin-Pol Gaétan
-Zachary Long
+* Zachary Long

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments
 This material is based upon work supported by the National Science Foundation under Grant No. 1623628.

 Additional organizations who have been a huge help in getting cutting edge Cybersecurity labs to students:
-Google Cloud Team, particularly Marcus Forbes, Kyle Azua, and Greg Molnar in their direction Fortinet for help in deploying their cloud firewall VM Nessus scanning engine
+* Google Cloud Team, particularly Marcus Forbes, Kyle Azua, and Greg Molnar in their guidance and assistance
+* Fortinet for help in deploying their cloud firewall VM
+* Nessus scanning engine
-Shodan for their API search engine
+* Shodan for their API search engine
-National FBI Training Academy for help in finding good test images Little Rock AFB 223rd Cyberspace Operations Squadron
+* National FBI Training Academy for help in finding good test images
+* Little Rock Air Force Base 223rd Cyberspace Operations Squadron